MSchnei/segmentator_processing_scripts/README.md

 export segm_path

 # activate virtual environment
+# (Note: If the analysis is performed for the first time,1 \n first create the virtual environment by following the steps in the sections below before activating it.)
 source activate env_segm_paper

-# Note: If the analysis is performed for the first time, first create the virtual environment by following the steps in the sections below before activating it.
 ```

 ### First time use: Set up folders and virtual environment for segmentator